cgpotts/pypragmods/README.md

 Levy, Roger and Christopher Potts.
 2015.
 [Negotiating lexical uncertainty and expertise with disjunction](http://web.stanford.edu/~cgpotts/talks/levy-potts-pragdisj-poster.pdf).
 Poster presented at the 89th Meeting of the Linguistic Society of America, Portland, OR, January 8&ndash;11.

 Potts, Christopher; Daniel Lassiter; Roger Levy; Michael C. Frank.
 2015.
 [Embedded implicatures as pragmatic inferences under compositional lexical uncertainty](http://web.stanford.edu/~cgpotts/papers/embedded-scalars.pdf).
 Ms., Stanford and UCSD.

+Potts, Christopher and Roger Levy.
+2015.
+Negotiating lexical uncertainty and speaker expertise with disjunction.
+To appear in *Proceedings of the 41st Annual Meeting of the Berkeley Linguistics Society*.

 Smith, Nathaniel J.; Noah D. Goodman; and Michael C. Frank.
 2013.
 [Learning and using language via recursive pragmatic reasoning about other agents](http://papers.nips.cc/paper/4929-learning-and-using-language-via-recursive-pragmatic-reasoning-about-other-agents).
 In *Advances in Neural Information Processing Systems* 26, 3039&ndash;3047.